-Junior field education provides practical experience in a practice setting designed to complement the student's academic work and enable the student to learn to apply theory to real social work situations.
-The student will have the opportunity to observe the worker's role in the helping process, to network with professionals, to learn some beginning social work tasks, and to share experiences with other students in their field class.
-The student will be expected to develop a beginning self-awareness of their own part in the helping process, perform as a professional at the agency to which they are assigned, and put into practice beginning generalist social work skills.
-The course is intended to lead to developing competence in linking people or systems with resources, services, and opportunities, as well as develop a beginning understanding of human diversity in behavior and the social environment.
+Junior field education provides experience that is designed to complement the student's academic work and enable the application of theory to social work practice.
+The student will have the opportunity to observe the social worker's role in the helping process, network with professionals, learn basic social work tasks, and share experiences with other students in their field class.
+The student will start to develop awareness of their part in the helping process, perform as a professional at the agency to which they are assigned, and put into practice beginning generalist social work skills.
+Upon completion of the course, the student will be able to link people or systems with resources, services, and opportunities, and have a basic understanding of human behavior and the social environment.

-Juniors fulfill their field practicum requirements over one semester in an assigned social work setting.
-The placement requires 16 hours per week (224 hours/semester).
+Junior level students fulfill their field practicum requirements over one semester in an assigned social work setting.
+The practicum requires 16 hours per week (224 hours/semester).
 Also, students attend a one-hour field class and a three-hour seminar.
-Junior students in placement are responsible to a setting-based field instructor with whom they meet on a regular basis.
+Juniors, while at their practicum, are responsible to a setting-based field instructor with whom they meet on a regular basis.
 In addition, students meet weekly in a one-hour field class to discuss their field experience and learn to develop an individual-specific learning contract.
 During their first semester of field practicum (or the semester prior), juniors take the second Generalist Social Work Practice (SWO321) where they are afforded an opportunity to discuss the integration of theory and practice while they also learn about mezzo and macro practice.
-These courses give students the opportunity to share new knowledge, awareness, and reactions to their new field experiences with peers and faculty on campus.
+These courses give students the opportunity to share new knowledge, awareness, and reactions to their field experiences with peers and faculty on campus.